 At 360Learning, we don’t just preach the benefits of collaborative learning—we live them.
 Learning from one another daily is deeply embedded in our team culture and values.

 Building a collaborative learning culture doesn’t happen overnight.
-Over the past five years, we’ve designed an organizational model of intertwined work and growth called Convexity, with the goal of helping each team member have an exponential impact on the company.
+Over the past few years, we’ve designed an organizational model of intertwined work and growth called Convexity, with the goal of helping each team member have an exponential impact on the company.

 We’ve mentioned our unique company culture a lot in our Onboarding Joei docu-series, and a lot of people were very curious to know more.
-So here’s how we incorporate peer learning into the very fiber of our company, and how it helps us cultivate sharp employees so we stay ahead of the curve in a crowded industry.
+So here’s how we incorporate peer-to-peer learning into the very fiber of our company, and how it helps us cultivate sharp employees so we stay ahead of the curve in a crowded industry.

 New employees start their peer learning journey from their first day on the job.
-We’ve created an extensive onboarding process that combines both our own collaborative learning platform and in-person training to quickly help new hires, get settled into the company’s workflows and culture.
+We’ve created an extensive onboarding process that combines both our own collaborative learning platform and in-person training to quickly help new hires get settled into the company’s workflows and culture.